FAQs: Servicer Total Achievement and Rewards

 What are the rewards associated with the STAR Program?

 Fannie Mae recognizes servicers that are achieving the outcomes measured by the STAR Program.
-Servicers may be recognized as a STAR Performer for the categories (General Servicing, Solution Delivery, and Timeline Management) for which they meet the STAR inclusion criteria.
+Servicers may be recognized as a STAR Performer for the categories (General Servicing, Solution Delivery, and Timeline Management) in which they meet the STAR inclusion criteria for evaluation throughout the program year.
 STAR Performer recognition is determined annually based on an analysis of compliance review results and performance trends at the end of each program year.

 What is the criteria for STAR Performer Program recognition?